ssbc/multiserver/README.md

 WebSockets over https is `wss://{host}:{port}?` where port is 443 if not provided.

-If key and cert are provided as paths, a https server will be spawned.
+If `opts.key` and `opts.cert` are provided as paths, a https server will be spawned.

 ``` js
 var WebSockets = require('multiserver/plugins/ws`)